-By the late 19th century, London was the largest capital city on the planet and the centre of the British empire.
+By the late 19th century, London was the largest capital city on the planet and the center of the British empire.
 Queen Victoria had already been on the throne for over 50 years, and the now-famous Victorian lifestyle in London was in full swing.

-By 1888, London’s West End was going through a massive renovation with new music and concert halls, restaurants and hotels propping up on nearly every corner.
-London’s East End, on the other hand, seemed like a world away from the “posh” areas of Chelsea, Westminster and Marylebone.
+By 1888, London’s West End was going through a massive renovation with new music and concert halls, restaurants, and hotels propping up on nearly every corner.
+London’s East End, on the other hand, seemed like a world away from the “posh” areas of Chelsea, Westminster, and Marylebone.

-Stretching between Aldgate and Spitalfields in the west, to the Mile End in the east, Whitechapel was the worst district in London’s East End, and was considered a “no-go-zone” for those living in London’s other boroughs.
+Stretching between Aldgate and Spitalfields in the west, to the Mile End in the east, Whitechapel was the worst district in London’s East End and was considered a “no-go zone” for those living in London’s other boroughs.

 …And this was all before Jack The Ripper came along.

 By the late 1800s, around 900,000 people called London’s East End their home, with a quarter of a million of its inhabitants being based in Whitechapel.
-The area was overcrowded and littered with crime, and the working, living and sanitation conditions for those who lived in the area were horrendous (and that’s putting it lightly).
+The area was overcrowded and littered with a crime, and the working, living, and sanitation conditions for those who lived in the area were horrendous (and that’s putting it lightly).

-Whitechapel’s mazes of roads, alleyways and courtyards were only lit by a single gas lamp making the streets incredibly dark, and sheep and cattle were often herded through the streets, leaving trails of excrement behind them.
+Whitechapel’s mazes of roads, alleyways, and courtyards were only lit by a single gas lamp making the streets incredibly dark, and sheep and cattle were often herded through the streets, leaving trails of excrement behind them.
 Not only that, residents would often throw their raw sewage into the streets, so the wafts of smells drifting through the area would have been unbearable.